Bill Hunt (musician)

-Bill Hunt (born 23 May 1947) is an English multi-instrumentalist notable for playing for the Electric Light Orchestra and Wizzard in the early 1970's.
+Bill Hunt (born 23 May 1947) is an English multi-instrumentalist, best known for playing for the Electric Light Orchestra and Wizzard in the early 1970s.

 Early life

-Born in 23 May 1947 in Birmingham to a working class family of musicians, Hunt attended the Birmingham School of Music and Wingwood Brothers Comprehensive School learning instruments such as harpsichord, tuba, hunting horn, and piano alongside others, learning the last instrument at the age of 8.
+Born on 23 May 1947 in Birmingham to a working class family of musicians, Hunt attended the Birmingham School of Music and Wingwood Brothers Comprehensive School learning instruments such as harpsichord, tuba, hunting horn, and piano alongside others, learning the last instrument at the age of 8.

 Career

 Early career

-Early in his career, Bill played electric organ and french horn in a quartet called "Hannibal", formed in 1969, which released a self-titled album in 1970.
+Early in his career, Bill played electric organ and French horn in a quartet called "Hannibal", formed in 1969, which released a self-titled album in 1970.
 He joined Breakthru in 1969, replacing Geoff Garratley, and playing hammond organ and vocals.

 Electric Light Orchestra and The Move

 In 1970, Hunt joined the Electric Light Orchestra on horns and keyboards, joining Roy Wood and Jeff Lynne.
 He also played on a Beat-Club appearance for The Move, which was Wood and Lynne's other band.
 Around that point The Move were a quintet featuring Wood, Lynne, Hunt, Bev Bevan and Richard Tandy.
 With the Electric Light Orchestra however, Bill played french horn in their first album The Electric Light Orchestra (also known as No Answer in the US).